tundish/pity_of_thieves/pot/odric/13_exploration.rst

 It is so early, that no one is yet at the |PLAYER_SPOT|.

-It is a square stockade; there is a single-barred fence at waist height.
+It is a square stockade.
+There is a single-barred fence at waist height.
 Behind that a shamble of stout cages and pens.

-The whole assembly is a baffling maze; some pathways blocked by barrels or toolboxes or coils of heavy hemp ropes.
+The whole assembly is a baffling maze; some pathways blocked by barrels or toolboxes or coils of heavy hemp roping.

 {exits}